Skip to main content

 Import pathing

 If your input directory includes a /_CDDL_CODEGEN_EXTERN_DEPS_DIR_/ directory, everything inside will be treated as an external dependency.
 This allows users to specify the import tree of any dependency CDDL structures.
 You can define these types as _CDDL_CODEGEN_EXTERN_TYPE_ if it is entirely self-contained or _CDDL_CODEGEN_RAW_BYTES_TYPE_ if it is CBOR bytes.
 For an example see the _CDDL_CODEGEN_EXTERN_DEPS_DIR_ directory inside of the specs/multiera.
 Each folder within the directory will be treated as a separate dependency.
 Nothing will be generated by any definitions inside this folder.
-You will still need to specify the dependency inside the Cargo.toml file afterwards.
+You will still need to specify the dependency inside the Cargo.toml file afterwards — a one-time edit: regeneration merges into the existing manifest rather than overwriting it, so hand-added dependencies survive (see Output format).

 Non-black-box types